Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Multifidelity Computer Model Emulation

-In Section~\ref{app: pred} of the Supplementary Material, we also derive the traditional prediction formula based on the idea in \cite{Kennedy2000} and \cite{Gratiet2013}, which is referred to as a \emph{one-step prediction} formula.
+In Section~\ref{app: pred} of the Supplementary Material, we derive the \emph{one-step prediction} formula based on the idea in \cite{Kennedy2000} and \cite{Gratiet2013} when the design is nested.
 The sequential prediction formula in Proposition~\ref{thm: predict} has several advantages over the one-step prediction formula in Section~\ref{app: pred} of the Supplementary Material.
 First, the high-dimentionality of simulator output makes the one-step prediction formula computationally infeasible in the storm surge application, since this sequential prediction formula has $O(N(\sum_{t=1}^s \tilde{n}_t^3))$ computational cost.
-Second, to obtain predictive distribution $\pi(y_{s,j}(\bfx_0)\mid \bfy^{\mathscr{D}}, \bfphi)$, model parameters $\{\bfbeta, \bfgamma, \bfsigma^2 \}$ have to be numerically integrated out in the one-step prediction formula.
-Thus, Monte Carlo approximation is required to take account of uncertainty in both model parameters $\{ \bfbeta, \bfgamma, \bfsigma^2 \}$ and missing data $\mathring{\bfy}^{\mathscr{D}}$.
-This will even hinder the practicality of this predictive formula.
-In contrast, the sequential prediction formula automatically integrate model parameters $\{ \bfbeta, \bfgamma, \bfsigma^2 \}$ without relying on Monte Carlo approximations.
+Second, to obtain predictive distribution $\pi(y_{s,j}(\bfx_0)\mid \bfy^{\mathscr{D}}, \bfphi)$, model parameters $\{\bfgamma, \bfsigma^2 \}$ have to be numerically integrated out in the one-step prediction formula.
+Thus, Monte Carlo approximation is required to take account of uncertainty in both model parameters $\{ \bfgamma, \bfsigma^2 \}$ and missing data $\mathring{\bfy}^{\mathscr{D}}$.
+This will even hinder the practicality of the one-step prediction formula for large number of spatial locations.
+In contrast, the sequential prediction formula explicitly integrate model parameters $\{ \bfbeta, \bfgamma, \bfsigma^2 \}$ without relying on Monte Carlo approximations.